The Single Story

 Published by Jayne

-Jayne is a writer.
-On her free time she likes to be with her family hiking outdoors and traveling.
+Saschia Jayne Johnson is the author of Writer’s Quest: A Triptych.
+On her free time, she likes to be with her family outdoors and traveling.
 New England is her home and place of birth.
 When asked what she wants to teach the world she replied, "Don't stop searching.
 Too many times, in my old life, I put my search aside for more 'important matters.'
-I didn't realize the thing I was searching for held what was most important; my soul purpose."
-Jayne works daily on improving her craft and at times can get down on herself, but her favorite morning mantra is "It's a new day." and that's what she strives to start with.
+I didn't realize it was the search that held what was most important; curiosity."
+Saschia works daily on improving her craft and at times can get down on herself, but her favorite morning mantra is "It's a new day." and that's what she strives to start with.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.